 MATTHEW MCCOY (Director/Choreographer) is proud to call San Francisco home.
 Mr. McCoy has directed, choreographed, and produced plays, musicals, cabarets, and magic production shows nationally and Internationally.
 He has worked professionally in the regional theatre circuit as well as in Las Vegas, New York, Paris, London, and Shanghai.
 Professional Credits Include: Cinderella (Director/Choreographer), The Music Man (Director/Choreographer), Little Shop of Horrors (Director), Into the Woods (Choreographer), The 25th Annual … Spelling Bee (Director/Choreographer), Bye Bye Birdie (Choreographer), Shrek the Musical (Director/Choreographer), Addams Family the Musical (Director/Choreographer), Fiddler on the Roof (Choreographer), How To..Trying (Director), Hair (Choreographer), La Cage aux Folles (Director/Choreographer), Seussical (Choreographer), 42nd Street (Choreographer) Wedding Singer (Director) and Hunchback of Notre Dame (Director/Choreographer).
 He has recieved TBA Award nominations for his choreography on Nunsense (Altarena Playhouse) and Peter Pan (Berkeley Playhouse) and was most recently awarded BEST CHOREOGRAPHY from the SFBATCC for his work on 42nd STREET.
 Matthew is the Founder & Artistic Director of Bay Area Musicals.

 JON GALLO (Music Director/Keyboard) is a music director and pianist based in the San Francisco Bay Area.
 He is a graduate of Cal Poly, San Luis Obispo, where he studied piano performance under Dr. W. Terrance Spiller.
-Jon was last seen as MD of MAMMA MIA! for Mountain Play's 105th season on top of Mount Tamalpais.
-He worked as music director for Bay Area Musicals for the past 3 years, and for the Performing Arts Academy of Marin for the past 6 years.
-In addition to a busy rehearsal and performance schedule, he serves as choir director for Trinity Music Ministry in Oakland and is a music teacher at Mount Tam School.
+Jon was last seen as MD of The Hunchback of Notre Dame with Bay Area Musicals, and MAMMA MIA! for Mountain Play's 105th season on top of Mount Tamalpais.
+He has worked as music director for Bay Area Musicals for the past 3 years, and for the Performing Arts Academy of Marin for the past 6 years.
+In addition to a busy rehearsal and performance schedule, he serves as choir director for Trinity Music Ministry in Oakland, and produces the annual WE ARE OAKLAND community benefit concert there.
 Some of his favorite music director credits include, but are not limited to The Wedding Singer, Into The Woods, 42nd Street, Assassins, Legally Blonde, The 25th Annual Putnam County Spelling Bee, La Cage aux Folles, and Hair.
 Jon is a founding member & resident music director of Bay Area Musicals.

 CAT KNIGHT (Production/Stage Manager) is a Bay Area Stage Manager who grew up in nearby San Jose.
 She graduated from California State East Bay with a degree in Theatre.
 She continued her education as a Stage Management Fellow with the American Conservatory Theatre here in San Francisco.
 Some credits include “Girlhood” with FaultLine Theatre, “ReOrient Festival” with Golden Thread Productions, “Queering My Lobster” with Killing My Lobster, and “The Lion In Winter”, “House of Yes”, and “Middletown” (to name a few) with The Custom Made Theatre Company.
 This is her third show with Bay Area Musicals.
 She would like to thank her wonderful husband for his love, and her family for their endless support.